New Jersey Diminished Value Claims

 First-Party and Uninsured Motorist

-Most first party policies in New Jersey do not cover diminished value, and uninsured or underinsured motorist coverage generally does not apply to diminished value claims.
+Most first party policies in New Jersey exclude diminished value, but uninsured motorist property damage (UMPD) coverage may apply if you carry it.

 04